onbonsai/plugin-imagine/README.md

 ## Installation
 If you're building on [ElizaOS](https://x.com/elizaOS), follow their instructions for [adding plugins](https://eliza.how/packages/clients/eliza-home#3-install-the-plugin)

-- You can also clone/fork this repo and copy the `plugin-bonsai/` directory into your `packages/` directory
+You can also clone/fork this repo and copy the `plugin-bonsai/` directory into your `packages/` directory

+If you simply want the generations, you can copy the contents of [`/src/services/generation.ts`](https://github.com/onbonsai/elizaos-plugin-bonsai/blob/master/src/services/generation.ts)

 ## Usage
 Generally, you would use this package when you want to create a specific type of content.
 To get an idea of what types of content you can create, check out the [Bonsai Studio](https://app.onbons.ai/studio/create).